0xPolygonID/docs/docs/issuer/refresh-service/overview.md

   </div>
 </details>

 1. The user initiates a Zero-Knowledge Proof (ZKP) refresh process by sending a refresh message through the [iden3comm protocol](https://iden3-communication.io/credentials/1.0/refresh/) to the refresh service.
 2. This message contains essential information, including the ID of the credential requiring refresh.
-3. The refresh service performs an HTTP request to the `GET /v1/{issuerDID}/claims/{credentialID}` endpoint to retrieve comprehensive information about the specific credential that requires an update.
+3. The refresh service performs an HTTP request to the `GET /v1/{issuerDID}/claims/{credentialID}` endpoint to retrieve information about the credential that requires an update.
-4. The algorithm then validates whether the user is the legitimate owner of this credential.
+4. Issuer validates whether the user is the owner of this credential.
 5. The refresh service seeks current information for the user and their credential from the data provider.
-(It is possible to have a single refresh service for different credential types or one per credential type.)
-6. The refresh service must now assess whether refreshed data are suitable for refreshing the credential, considering the following scenarios:
+6. The refresh service must now assess whether refreshed data is suitable for refreshing the credential, considering the following scenarios:

     ◦ If the credential was **merklized**, and its merkle tree root was stored in the index part, it is eligible for a refresh.

     ◦ If the credential was **NOT merklized**, a check is necessary to determine whether the data stored in the index were updated during the refreshing flow.
 If the data has not been updated, adding identical indexes to the issuer’s tree will result in an error.
 An example of how to perform this check can be found [here](https://github.com/0xPolygonID/refresh-service/blob/e9c310fc3808e1f58ce108523b4fd07dd67800ed/service/refresh.go#L175).

     ◦ In other cases, the refresh service should return an error.
 7. With the new data from the data provider, the refresh service generates a credential request and sends it to the issuer node via the `POST /v1/{issuerDID}/claims` endpoint.
-The issuer node is expected to respond with a new credential ID.
-8. Using this ID, the refresh service obtains a new credential through the `GET /v1/{issuerDID}/claims/{newCredentialID}` endpoint.
+8. Using this new credential identifier, the refresh service obtains a new credential through the `GET /v1/{issuerDID}/claims/{newCredentialID}` endpoint.
 9. Pack the new refreshed credential into an iden3comm message and sent back to the user.

 ### Modules